Edwin Meese: Military service

-Early career
+Career

-Meese returned to California, obtaining a law degree from the University of California, Berkeley School of Law, where he was a state Moot Court champion.
-He graduated in 1958 and accepted a position with the district attorney's office of Alameda County as a law clerk.
-While there, he worked under District Attorney J. Frank Coakley.
-He also worked with future DA Delwen Lowell Jensen.
-Jensen was engaged in developing a case-management software program known as Dalite.
-Meese prosecuted felony cases while maintaining a private practice on nights and weekends, focusing on civil law.
-During this service, he first drew the attention of Republican State Senator Donald Grunsky, who would later recommend him to governor-elect Ronald Reagan.
+Meese returned to California, where he obtained a law degree from UC Berkeley School of Law in 1958 and was a state Moot Court champion.

+He accepted a position with the district attorney's office of Alameda County, California as a law clerk.
+While there, he worked under district attorney J. Frank Coakley and future district attorney Delwen Lowell Jensen.
+Jensen received a LEAA grant to develop DALITE (District Attorney's Automated Legal Information System), a case management software program, like PROMIS (Prosecutor's Management Information System), developed by Inslaw.
+Meese prosecuted felony cases while maintaining a private practice on nights and weekends, where he focused on civil law.
+During this service, he first drew the attention of Republican State Senator Donald L. Grunsky, who would later recommend him to governor-elect Ronald Reagan.

-In 1959 he married his high school sweetheart Ursula Herrick, daughter of Oakland's postmaster.
+In 1959, he married his high school sweetheart Ursula Herrick, daughter of Oakland's postmaster.

 California governor's office

-Meese joined Ronald Reagan's staff in 1967.
-He served as legal affairs secretary from 1967 to 1968 and as executive assistant and chief of staff to Governor Reagan from 1969 to 1974.
-Despite his later well-known fondness for Reagan, Meese was initially reluctant to accept the appointment because he thought of himself as non-partisan: "I was not particularly interested."
+Meese joined Ronald Reagan's gubernatorial staff in 1967 as legal affairs secretary, serving in that role for a year, until 1968.
+In 1969, he became Governor Reagan's executive assistant and chief of staff, and served in that capacity until 1974.
+Despite his later well-known reputation of being fond of Reagan, Meese was initially reluctant to accept the appointment.
+"I was not particularly interested", he later said of the position.

-Meese was known for his "unique ability" to explain complex ideas to Reagan in a way that often mirrored Reagan's own speaking style and mannerisms.
-That made Reagan biographer Lou Cannon refer to Meese as "Reagan's geographer".
+Meese was known for his ability to explain complex ideas to Reagan in a way that often mirrored Reagan's own speaking style and mannerisms, leading Reagan biographer Lou Cannon to describe him as "Reagan's geographer".

 After being named Reagan's chief of staff, Meese convinced his predecessor's deputy, Mike Deaver, to stay on with him, beginning a partnership that would last more than two decades.
 For his role in Reagan's office, Meese earned reluctant praise from across the aisle.
 Bob Moretti, a Democrat and former Democratic Speaker of the Assembly, said, "Were I in the governor's seat, I would want someone like [Ed Meese] on my side."